CRM: the Ultimate Business Organiser24 Apr 2023

-With a CRM system in place, managing this all, Jeff could simply jump to Julie’s calendar and pick a time that suits them both.
+With a CRM system in place, to manage this all, Jeff could simply jump to Julie’s calendar and pick a time that suits them both.
 This can also be extrapolated to entire teams.
 You could set up a team calendar for the sales team and have everyone’s individual calendars synced with this team calendar.
 This would allow you, as a manager, to easily see the spaces in the calendar when your whole team is free!

 For those of you who already have a calendar set up elsewhere, don’t worry!
-We wouldn’t be asking you to abandon your Google calendar or Microsoft 365 calendar.
+We wouldn’t be asking you to abandon your Google Calendar or Microsoft 365 calendar.
 OpenCRM has the brilliant ability to sync directly with 3rd party calendars to keep everything super organised.
-Put really simply, you enter something into your google calendar and our sync will pick this change up and push it through to your OpenCRM calendar.
-You can carry on using your 3rd party calendar of choice and automatically keep OpenCRM up to date.
+Put really simply, you enter something into your Google calendar and our sync will pick this change up and push it through to your OpenCRM calendar.
+You can carry on using your 3rd party of choice and automatically keep OpenCRM up to date.
 The whole business will be able to see when you are free and you will have no way you can double book yourself.

 What do you get with OpenCRM?

 Unrivalled customer support?
 2TB of storage per account?
 Data held in EU?
 It's the sort of stuff we think you should be able to take for granted, but which you won't necessarily get from our competitors.find out more